ietf-wg-asdf/SDF/sdf.md

 Properties are used to model elements of state.

-The qualities of a Property definition include the common qualities and the data qualities, see {{data-qualities}}.
+The qualities of a Property definition include the data qualities (and thus the common qualities), see {{data-qualities}}.

 ## sdfAction